apace100/origins-docs/docs/power_types/stacking_status_effect.md

 !!! note

-    By default, the power gains or loses 2 stacks a second if the power is active or inactive respectively (1 stack per 0.5 seconds).
+    This power gains or loses 1 stack per set tick rate if the power is active or inactive respectively.

 ### Fields